lorainelab/appstore/README.md

 To run on apache, make sure you performed the steps mentioned above for ** setting up apache ** then restart apache using `sudo service apache2 restart`
-Any lgs are generated in Ubuntu at- var/log/apache2
+Any logs for apache are generated in Ubuntu at- var/log/apache2